ofaaoficial/data-structure/readme.md

 ## Hash table (Tabla hash)

 ## Difference between to array
-The problem is to remove element of array, the array require passing indexation of all elements and it is inefficient.
+The problem is to remove element of array, the array require passing indexation of all elements, and it is inefficient.